Dr. Ronald Thune

 Pathobiological Sciences (PBS)

-Dr. Ron Thune conducts research and directs graduate student research on infectious diseases of aquatic animals, particularly Edwardsiella ictaluri in the channel catfish, Francisella asiatica in tilapia, and Photobacterium damselae sub. piscicida in hybrid striped bass.
+Dr. Ron Thune conducts research and directs graduate student research on infectious diseases of aquatic animals, particularly Edwardsiella ictaluri in the channel catfish.
 This work uses modern molecular genetic approaches to study pathogen host interactions, with an emphasis on genomics, bacterial pathogenesis and protective vaccine development.
+Dr. Thune recently received a three year AFRI foundational grant to study E. ictaluri pathogenesis.